BDC Hamburger Icon

 TipBottom line

-To be a good leader for your business, be assertive and emotionally intelligent, delegate tasks and cultivate your creativity.
-[Read related: What You Can Learn From Fictional Businesses]
+To be a good leader for your business, be assertive and emotionally intelligent, delegate tasks, and cultivate your creativity.

 Leadership style

-Fiedler created the least-preferred co-worker (LPC) scale to help identify leadership styles, which measure whether managers have a task-oriented or relationship-oriented approach.
+To identify leadership styles, Fiedler created the least-preferred co-worker (LPC) scale, which measures whether managers have a task-oriented or relationship-oriented approach.
 A positive rating on the scale indicates a relationship-oriented leader who is skilled in building connections and managing interpersonal dynamics.
-Conversely, a less favorable rating suggests a task-oriented leader who is focused on efficiency and effectiveness.
+Conversely, a less-favorable rating suggests a task-oriented leader who is focused on efficiency and effectiveness.

 The next step in the model is to assess the situation using situational contingency theory.
 The favorability of a situation depends on leader-member relations, task structure and position power.
 Strong trust between the leader and team members, clear task requirements and high position power contribute to a more favorable situation for effective leadership.